 Some of the improvements Berkus made include a kitchen backsplash with the white subway tile he’s always touting on his talk show, new hardwood floors, and a rehabbed master bath that has a custom English tub.

-Have you been watching The Nate Berkus Show?
+Have you been watching his new show?
 The best thing about it has been getting to see some of my favorite bloggers on it in his “House Proud” segments.